insights

 French thinker Rene Girard developed the idea of mimetic desire.
 He first wrote about it in his 1961 book "Deceit, Desire, and the Novel."
 He worked on it for years at Stanford University.
 His main point is simple.
 People do not create their wants alone.
 We watch others we admire.
 Then we adopt their wants as our own.

 Girard split mimetic desire from plain imitation.
 Imitation just copies what someone does.
 Mimetic desire copies what someone wants.
-A patient does not see a result and think, "I want that procedure."
-They look at the person and think, "I want to feel what they feel."
+A patient does not see a result.
+They do not think, "I want that procedure."
+They look at the person.
+They think, "I want to feel what they feel."
 The procedure comes second.
 The person in the image comes first.

 Brain science now backs up Girard's idea.
 Giacomo Rizzolatti and his team at the University of Parma found mirror neurons.
 They showed that watching someone else fires the same brain cells in you.
 A patient sees a strong before-and-after.
 Their brain does not just look at it.
 It acts out the feelings of the person in the photo.